 Adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.

 Not for treating type 1 diabetes mellitus or diabetic ketoacidosis.

-Take in the AM.
+Take in the AM (with or without food).
 Initially 5mg once daily; if tolerated and need additional glycemic control; may increase to max 15mg once daily.
 Renal impairment: if eGFR 30–<60mL/min/1.73m2: do not initiate; if persistently between 30–<60mL/min/1.73m2: continued use is not recommended.

 <18yrs: not established.

 Severe renal impairment (eGFR <30mL/min/1.73m2), ESRD, or on dialysis.